The Complete Guide to Construction Insurance

 Some might be asking, “is construction insurance necessary?”
 Actually, in many cases, it’s not only necessary, but required.

-Typically, these project contracts will require the contractors to at least carry general liability, workers’ compensation, and builders risk insurance.
-Sometimes, surety bonds and inland marine insurance will also be required, but much less often.
+Typically, these project contracts will require the contractors to carry general liability, workers’ compensation, and builders risk insurance.
+For public works projects involving local or federal government entities, surety bonds are also legally required by the Miller Act to guarantee project completion and payment to subcontractors.

-The increased limits and protection provided by an excess liability / umbrella policy and by professional liability coverage won’t normally be required by the project sponsor or the project contract.
-However, this coverage can go a long way for contractors and businesses caught in legal battles after covered incidents.
+The increased limits and protection provided by an excess liability / umbrella policy or professional liability coverage are often required for large-scale commercial developments, government projects, or design-build contracts where the contractor provides professional design services.
+However, for standard residential or small commercial work, this coverage remains a recommended but optional layer of protection that can go a long way for businesses caught in legal battles after covered incidents.

 Construction Insurance Costs